 On Tuesday, I braced myself for the disappointment of a Hillary Clinton win.
 I had thought that outcome was inevitable from the moment Donald Trump picked off every challenger for the Republican nomination, and boy was I wrong!
 I’ve been feasting on humble pie and crow ever since.

-I’m still proud of my vote for Evan McMullin, and I feel like I can hold my head high that neither underwhelming major party candidate got my vote.
-But I can’t help but wonder: where do we “NeverTrump” conservatives go from here?
-In the immediate aftermath of the election, here are five things we can do.
+I can’t help but wonder: where do “NeverTrump” conservatives go from here?
+In the immediate aftermath of the election, here are five things they can do.

 1. Give President Trump a chance

 I’m elated that Hillary Clinton lost, but I’m cautiously optimistic about a Donald Trump presidency.
 Will he deliver on the more reasonable of his promises?
 Will he continue his boorish tone?
 What will his leadership look like in the Oval Office?

 Trump is a wild card for sure, but I’m willing to give him a chance.
 I’m praying that the best of his policies win the day and the worst of what he has to offer falls by the wayside—and I’m hoping against hope that the “alt-right” will fade into obscurity.

 Let’s just say that I’m not boarding the Trump Train, but I’m driving alongside it in my own vehicle.

 2. Be glad that Republicans have held the House and Senate